riyanshibohra/DataLens/README.md

 # Overview

 DataLens is an advanced agentic framework built on LangGraph that transforms natural language queries into data-driven visualizations.
-The system autonomously navigates the web using Tavily search and BeautifulSoup scraping to gather relevant information, then intelligently processes and visualizes this data through customized charts - all orchestrated by an AI agent powered by OpenAI's models.
+The system autonomously navigates the web using Tavily search and BeautifulSoup scraping to gather relevant information, then intelligently processes and visualizes this data through customized charts - all orchestrated by an AI agent powered by OpenAI's models!

 ## Core Capabilities